aymericdamien/TensorFlow-Examples/README.md

 Some examples require MNIST dataset for training and testing.
 Don't worry, this dataset will automatically be downloaded when running examples (with input_data.py).
 MNIST is a database of handwritten digits, with 60,000 examples for training and 10,000 examples for testing.
 (Website: [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/))

-_Other tutorials are coming soon..._
+_Other tutorials are coming soon...._